-- system\info: Top-level key. - paths: Definitions of common paths used by cloud-init. - \ cloud\dir: Defaults to /var/lib/cloud. - \ templates\dir: Defaults to /etc/cloud/templates. - distro: Name of distro being used. - default\user: Defines the default user for the system using the same user configuration as Users and Groups.
-Note that this CAN be overridden if a users configuration is specified without a default entry. - ntp\client: The default NTP client for the distro.
-Takes the same form as ntp\client defined in NTP. - package\mirrors: Defines the package mirror info for apt. - ssh\svcname: The SSH service name.
-For most distros this will be either ssh or sshd. - network: Top-level key for distro-specific networking configuration. - \ renderers: Prioritised list of networking configurations to try on this system.
+- system\info: Top-level key.

+- paths: Definitions of common paths used by cloud-init.

+- \ cloud\dir: Default: /var/lib/cloud.

+- \ templates\dir: Default: /etc/cloud/templates.

+- distro: Name of distro being used.

+- default\user: Defines the default user for the system using the same user configuration as Users and Groups.
+Note that this CAN be overridden if a users configuration is specified without a default entry.

+- ntp\client: The default NTP client for the distro.
+Takes the same form as ntp\client defined in NTP.

+- package\mirrors: Defines the package mirror info for apt.

+- ssh\svcname: The SSH service name.
+For most distros this will be either ssh or sshd.

+- network: Top-level key for distro-specific networking configuration.

+- \ renderers: Prioritised list of networking configurations to try on this system.
 The first valid entry found will be used.
+Options are:

-Options are: - eni: For /etc/network/interfaces. - · network-manager - · netplan - · networkd: For systemd-networkd. - · freebsd - · netbsd - · openbsd - \ activators: Prioritised list of networking tools to try to activate network on this system.
+- · eni: For /etc/network/interfaces.

+- · network-manager

+- · netplan

+- · networkd: For systemd-networkd.

+- · freebsd

+- · netbsd

+- · openbsd

+- \ activators: Prioritised list of networking tools to try to activate network on this system.
 The first valid entry found will be used.
+Options are:

-Options are: - · eni: For ifup/ifdown. - · netplan: For netplan generate/netplan apply. - · network-manager: For nmcli connection load/nmcli connection up. - · networkd: For ip link set up/ip link set down.
+- · eni: For ifup/ifdown.

+- · netplan: For netplan generate/netplan apply.